Adult Rheumatology In-Training Examination

 Each program must designate a chief proctor(s) to oversee the administration of the exam.
 The chief proctor is responsible for the following:

 • Performing workstation certification on each computer that will be used during the exam.
-This certification must be performed prior to the test day on each computer that will be used for web-based testing
+This certification must be performed before the test day on each computer that will be used for web-based testing.

 • Preparing examinee workstations – boot up each workstation